 1. Use Open Source and Standards

 Test automation should rely only on open standards that are widely used in the industry.
-Open standards mean there are no vendor lock-ins, source code is always open and available, and developers can incrementally develop new tests and focus on compelling features with their apps.
+Open standards mean there are no vendor lock-ins, the source code is always open and available, and developers can incrementally develop new tests and focus on compelling features with their apps.

 2. Only Automation Boosts Productivity